01. Asbestos Use

 People injured by asbestos products may be able to file lawsuits against manufacturers.
 Mesothelioma lawyers can help victims seek compensation for their injuries.

-One mesothelioma lawsuit involves a carpenter who worked with asbestos floor tiles.
+One mesothelioma lawsuit involved a carpenter who worked with asbestos floor tiles.
 His work included cutting and scoring the material, which released asbestos fibers.
 The carpenter later developed mesothelioma.
 He filed a lawsuit against Goodyear, the manufacturer of the vinyl floor tiles.
 Goodyear tried to have the case dismissed, but the judge denied the motion.

-Individuals who developed mesothelioma after exposure can speak to lawyers about their options.
+People who developed mesothelioma after exposure can speak to lawyers about their options.
 Asbestos attorneys may be able to file lawsuits on their behalf.

 Compensation Following Exposure From Asbestos Vinyl Products

-05. Asbestos Vinyl Products Removal
+05. Removal Safety

 Safely Removing Asbestos Vinyl Products